hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Multiple Breadcrumb components

-Since the [Breadcrumb](/components/breadcrumb) uses a landmark `<nav>` element, ensure that there is only one Breadcrumb on the page, or differentiate between Breadcrumbs by passing them different `ariaLabel` arguments.
+The [Breadcrumb](/components/breadcrumb) uses a landmark `<nav>` element.
+Ensure that there is only one Breadcrumb on the page, or differentiate between Breadcrumbs by passing them different `ariaLabel` arguments.
 Refer to the [Breadcrumb API](/components/breadcrumb?tab=code#component-api) for more details.

 ## Icon Tile